kbarokka [at] gmail [dot] com

 Okka is the writer/performer/producer of, among others, a deaf-accessible, solo poetry/art show, Eve and Mary Are Having Coffee.
 It premiered at Edinburgh Fringe 2014 as Indonesia’s only representative, with a grant from HIVOS.
 She was recognized in 2014 by UNFPA as one of Indonesia’s “Inspirational Young Leaders Driving Social Change", for highly prolific, pioneering international work in inclusive, accessible arts.

 Okka is the writer, performer, and producer of a hearing-impaired accessible solo show, Eve and Mary Are Having Coffee (with a grant from HIVOS as main sponsor), which premiered at Edinburgh Festival Fringe 2014 as Indonesia’s only representative.
 Previously, she pioneered the production of the first live-streamed spoken word shows in Indonesia, involving cross-national collaborations, with a focus on social justice/disability justice.
 As an independent scholar, she is a member of the International Federation for Theatre Research (IFTR), and has presented at international conferences, festivals, and as a two-time TEDx speaker (Jakarta and Youth@Chennai).
 Okka was profiled in UNFPA’s book “Investing in Young People in Indonesia: Inspirational Young Leaders Driving Social Change” (2014) for raising awareness of disability issues and perspectives through art and writing.
-She has also been featured widely in national and international media, among them BBC News' live Q and A on Facebook in London and multiple ABC Australia appearances (radio and television), RRR (Aus), The Hindu (India), The Times of India, The New Current (UK), and all major Indonesian newspapers and media including National Geographic, Esquire, and BBC Indonesia (see PRESS for complete list).
+She has also been featured widely in national and international media, among them BBC Radio 2's The Arts Show with Jonathan Ross, BBC Cultural Frontline, BBC Scotland, BBC News' live Q and A on Facebook in London, other UK media, multiple ABC Australia appearances (radio and television), RRR (Aus), The Hindu (India), The Times of India, and all major Indonesian newspapers and media including National Geographic, Esquire, and BBC Indonesia (see PRESS for complete list).
 Her creative pieces have been performed by herself and others (including, recently, actor Toby Jones).